Carnegie Mellon Silicon Valley: Master of Science in Information Technology - Mobility and Information Security (MSIT-MOB and MSIT-IT)

 In Fall 2009, Carnegie Mellon Silicon Valley initiated bi-coastal master's degree programs in Information Technology with specializations in Mobility and Information Security through the Information Networking Institute.
 In the bi-coastal programs, students are required to divide their time between the campuses in Pittsburgh and Silicon Valley and also complete an approved internship.

 Master of Science in Electrical and Computer Engineering

 The Masters in ECE program has equivalent course requirements between the Pittsburgh and Silicon Valley campuses.
 The Silicon Valley campus offers courses in the fields of software engineering, security, wireless sensors, mobile computing, machine learning, and wireless networking.

 Master of Science in Technology Ventures (MSTV)

 The bi-coastal Technology Ventures degree is an interdisciplinary program offered by the Integrated Innovation Institute.
 This program is aimed at entrepreneurs to gain the skills for launching a business or venture.
 Students are required to spend time at both the Pittsburgh and Silicon Valley campuses.
-Students gain knowledge of fundamental engineering and emerging technology at the Pittsburgh campus, and gain skills of business, entrepreneurship, venture management, and product innovation at the Silicon Valley campus.
+Students gain knowledge of engineering and emerging technologies at the Pittsburgh campus, and gain skills in business, entrepreneurship, venture management, and product innovation at the Silicon Valley campus.